italia/agave-template-school/README.md

 ## Usage

-First, install the dependencies of this project:
+First, install the RUBY and NODE dependencies of this project:

 ```
-budle
+bundle
 yarn
 ```